-My name is Robyn Womack and I am a naturalist and budding scientist from the Isle of Wight, UK.
+My name is Robyn Womack and I am a zoologist and budding scientist from the Isle of Wight, UK.

-Currently, I am a second-year PhD student at the University of Glasgow, investigating the biological clocks of wild birds in Scotland.
-Although my research focus is on birds, I have a broad interest in all things zoology, particularly evolutionary biology, ecology, physiology, entomology and palaeontology…the list goes on!
-The diversity of nature, and particularly the variety of different strategies that animals use to survive, is something that really fascinates me.
-I’m equally as excited by the life strategies of parasitic worms as I am about marine mammals!
+Currently, I am a second-year PhD student at the University of Glasgow, investigating biological clocks of wild birds.
+I have a broad interest in all things zoology, particularly evolutionary biology, ecology, physiology, entomology, palaeontology…and so on!

 Ph.D Candidate, MVLS Doctoral Training Partnership – University of Glasgow, Institute of Biodiversity, Animal Health and Comparative Medicine (2015-Present)

 BSc.
 Zoology (Hons), First Class – Aberystwyth University, Institute of Biological, Environmental and Rural Sciences (2011-2014)

 Sleep and Circadian Neuroscience Summer School, University of Oxford, UK (July 2016)